-Our savings of include investments as well as any savings for this month based on the net income of $9274.66
+Our savings include investments as well as any protection for this month based on the net income of $9274.66

-Equally important is that we save money on our projected expenses for things that need to be paid for in the coming months, such as Christmas.
+Equally important is saving money on our projected expenses for things that need to be paid for in the coming months, such as Christmas.

-All of the categories took 100% of our income which shows that we accounted for June 2021.
+All categories took 100% of our income, showing that we accounted for June 2021.

-This type of budget is a zero-based budget where all of the money has a home.
+This type of budget is a zero-based budget where all the money has a home.

 Monthly Home Budget Expenses

-- Chequing– This is the bank account where all of our debt gets paid from.
+- Chequing– This is the bank account from which all our debt gets paid.
 We use Simplii Financial, TD Canada Trust, and Tangerine Bank.
 Join Simplii Financial today!